TrapFlow: Controllable Website Fingerprinting Defense via Dynamic Backdoor Learning: Threat Model

 \textbf{Existing limitations}.
 Given a given overhead, existing WF defense strategies~\cite{holland2020regulator, gong2022surakav, shen2024real, gong2020zero, juarez2015wtf} implement effective defense by disrupting network traffic patterns as much as possible.
 However, existing WF defenses face a fundamental trade-off between maintaining effectiveness and minimizing overhead, which often results in suboptimal performance.

+On the one hand, lightweight defenses that aim to reduce overhead by making minimal modifications to traffic patterns may preserve stealth, but they are highly susceptible to adaptive attacks.
+Once attackers retrain their models on the defended data, they can easily learn the modified patterns and restore high classification accuracy, rendering these defenses largely ineffective.
+This issue has been clearly demonstrated in recent SoK-style systematic studies~\cite{mathews2022sok}, which show that under more realistic threat models (e.g., when attackers incorporate temporal features, perform data augmentation, or assume full knowledge of the defense mechanism), many lightweight defenses fail rapidly after attacker retraining, with attack accuracy being substantially recovered.

-On the one hand, regularization defense that heavily alters traffic patterns, such as by adding random noise or significantly regulating packet flow, tends to improve defense effectiveness.
-Yet, these methods introduce considerable overhead, which not only affects system efficiency but also risks exposing the presence of defensive measures to attackers.
+On the other hand, regularization defense that heavily alters traffic patterns, such as by adding random noise or significantly regulating packet flow, tends to improve defense effectiveness.
+Yet, these methods introduce considerable overhead, which not only affects system efficiency but also risks exposing the presence of defensive measures to attackers~\cite{cai2014systematic, dyer2012peek}.
 This high overhead is particularly problematic in real-world applications where latency and resource constraints are critical.

-On the other hand, defenses that aim to reduce overhead by minimally modifying traffic patterns retain stealth but often fail to disrupt deep-learning-based attacks effectively.
-Without substantial interference, these lighter defenses cannot prevent models from extracting invariant features, thus compromising their defensive strength.
+Moreover, recent attacks indicate that even high-overhead defenses, such as RegulaTor and Surakav, still suffer from residual timing information leakage, which can be exploited by sophisticated attackers to weaken their protection~\cite{wfcat25}.

 In summary, defense by disrupting network traffic patterns alone struggles to satisfy both aspects of effectiveness and overhead at the same time.
-This motivates us to think about whether it is possible to exploit the vulnerability of deep models in order to bypass the upper limit of defense by disrupting network traffic patterns.
+This motivates us to explore a new defense paradigm: instead of passively disrupting traffic patterns, can we proactively exploit the vulnerability of deep models to mislead and even control the attacker’s model, turning the attacker’s strength into a weakness?
 Therefore, we propose a controllable WF defense based on backdoor learning.

+\textbf{Model update assumption}.
+In real website fingerprinting attack scenarios, the traffic classification models employed by attackers are inevitably affected by temporal drift (concept drift).
+This drift arises from continuous changes in the Tor network state, website content structure, and network environment, leading to significant shifts in the statistical characteristics of traffic over time.
+Several studies have shown that if an attack model is not updated for an extended period, its performance can degrade rapidly within a relatively short time, even to unusable levels~\cite{juarez2014critical, sirinam2018deep}.